deislabs/mystikos/doc/user-getting-started-docker-dotnet.md

 dotnet runtime requires more heap memory than Mystikos provides by default.
-To expand the memory, we need to sign or package the application with a configuration file, in which a higher limit of user heap size can be specified as follows:
+To expand the memory, we need to sign or package the application with a configuration file, in which a higher limit of heap size can be specified as follows:
 ```
 {
     // OpenEnclave specific settings
     "Debug": 1,
     "StackMemSize": "400k",
     "NumUserThreads": 8,
     "ProductID": 1,
     "SecurityVersion": 1,

     // Mystikos specific settings
-    // The heap size of the user application.
-Increase this setting if your app experienced OOM.
+    // The heap size of the kernel and user application.
+Increase this setting
+    // if your app experienced OOM.
-    "UserMemSize": "512m",
+    "MemorySize": "512m",
     // The path to the entry point application in rootfs
     "ApplicationPath": "/usr/bin/dotnet",
     // The parameters to the entry point application